linkdata/rap/README.md

 ### Service stopping record (0x05)

 Sent from the upstream server to signal that no new requests may be initiated.
-* `string` HTML to send in response to new requests that can't be served from cache.
+New requests that cannot be served from cache will have the status code and reason provided.
+If a record body is provided, it should be provided as the response body.
+Note that this record applies to all connections from the client until a *service resume* record is received.
+This record has the same definition as the *HTTP response record*, and is parsed the same.

+### Service resume record (0x06)

+Sent to resume service again after a *service stopping* record.

-### User first record (0x80)
+### User defined record (0x80)

 Marks the first user record value available for the application using the RAP protocol.
 Unhandled user records are discarded silently.
-The last user record value is `0xFF`.
+The last user defined record value is `0xFF`.

 ## RAP data types